SOCIAL ENTREPRENEURSHIP TRAINING

-EPIC TEAMS help Post Secondary Institutions transition from "talking about" the SDG's to "tackling" the SDG's, providing students with "hands on" learning by developing grassroots social venture solutions to local community poverty reduction challenges.
+EPIC TEAMS help Post-Secondary Institutions transition from "talking about" the SDG's to "tackling" the SDGs students with "hands on" learning by engaging them in the development of local social venture solutions to local poverty reduction and SDG challenges.

 EPIC Teams contribute to the EPIC global pipeline focused on scaling social ventures that deliver social impact and lift livelihoods through a global best practice development process including:

 Entrepreneurship Mindset Training equipping student participants with skills to help their journey in life.